 During your Bible reading today, what “key passages” stood out to you?
 Leave a comment below to share what God is showing you about His Word today.

 To become a fan of The Daily Bible Plan’s Facebook Page, CLICK HERE.

 To follow me on Twitter for inspirational tweets, click the follow button – Follow @kevin_griggs

 If you like this post, please SHARE it with others to spread the Word of God.

 May the grace of the Lord Jesus Christ be with you today.

-Posted on March 9, 2015, in 02 - Mark and tagged Bible, Bible Study, Christian, Daily Bible, Daily Devotional, Faith, God, God's Character, Godly Living, Jesus, Mary Magdalene, Religion, Trust.
+Posted on March 9, 2014, in 02 - Mark and tagged Bible, Bible Study, Christian, Daily Bible, Daily Devotional, Faith, God, God's Character, Godly Living, Jesus, Mary Magdalene, Religion, Trust.
 Bookmark the permalink.
-Leave a comment.
+1 Comment.